abulka/abulka.github.io/content/blog/plain-text-diagrams.md

 - Ask an AI to do it
 - Use an app to do it (doesn't exist yet)

-If you want to generate PT Diagrams from your source code automatically, you can ask an AI to do it.
-Just feed it the specification, some examples then ask it to generate some PT Diagrams for you.
+If you want to generate PT Diagrams from your source code automatically, you can ask an AI to do it:
+- feed it the `Specification` portion of [this blog post as markdown](https://raw.githubusercontent.com/abulka/abulka.github.io/refs/heads/master/content/blog/plain-text-diagrams.md) (search for `## Specification`)
+- feed it some examples (search for `### Recipe Example`, `### Car Example` or `### Treeview Example`)
+- ask the AI to generate a PT Diagram for you, pasting in the source code you wish the PT Diagram to represent.

+Ideally there would be a dedicated app, website or vscode extension that would do this for you.
+I am thinking about this.

 ## Final Thoughts